MichalKarbownik/falcon-docs/docs/miscellaneous/falcon-logger.md

 }
 ```

-As the result - your console output should look similar to this:
+As a result, your console output should look similar to this:

 [![DEITY Falcon Logger Pretty](assets/logger-pretty.png)](assets/logger-pretty.png)

-This way, the formatting code offloads your application (which gives you an extra performance) and handles it in a dedicated sub-process.
+This way, the formatting code offloads your application (which gives an extra performance boost) and handles it in a dedicated sub-process.
-It also gives you an ability to apply your own formatting without changing any internal code, you simply change the last part of the pipeline.
+It also gives you the ability to apply your own formatting without changing any internal code, you simply change the last part of the pipeline.

 > For `production` mode - you simply remove the last part of the pipeline and you will start seeing a raw JSON output:
 >